nzbadt/nir-website/_pages/about.md

 The viscoelastic response of Earth materials is tied to interesting phenomena, such as seismic wave attenuation, post-glacial rebound and tidal dissipation of planetary bodies.
 Experimentalists typically quantify a material's viscoelastic behavior through forced oscillations, where the sample is subjected to harmonic forcing which results in a dynamic response of the material.
 If there's a time lag between the forcing and the resultant strain, then the material behaves as a viscoelastic solid.
 These experiments require high temperature and confining pressure conditions to activate viscoelastic behavior in rocks and minerals, and so few data exists.
 I show that by adapting forced oscillations to the nanoindenter a viscoelasticity can be easily and accurately quantified for soft materials such as halite and PMMA, and also for hard materials like olivine and quartz over long time-periods.
 ![SI_ol_per300s](https://github.com/nzbadt/nzbadt.github.io/assets/96509780/73f9d366-c66e-46f6-b22e-1f7afddfd304)
 This plot shows the forced oscillation method from the naoindenter on a single-crystal of olivine with an oscillation period of 300 seconds.

+Check out the pre-prints of two papers related to this project [here](https://arxiv.org/abs/2406.14707) and [here](https://arxiv.org/abs/2407.03533).
+Both papers have been submitted to [Earth and Space Science](https://agupubs.onlinelibrary.wiley.com/journal/23335084).

 Mechanical quantification of mice teeth - model for studying TBCK syndrome